-2.1.7 Will you live in the property you buy as an owner-occupier?
+2.1.7 Will you live in the property you buy as an owneroccupier?
 (Owner-occupier requirement)

-The FHG is to assist eligible single parents and eligible single legal guardians of at least one dependent to buy a home.
-Investment properties are not being supported by the FHG.
+The FHBG assists eligible home buyers to buy a home sooner.
+Investment properties are not supported by the FHBG.

-Under your Home Buyer Declaration, you will need to represent that you intend to:
+Under your Home Buyer Declaration, you will need to declare that you intend to:

-- start living in the Eligible Property you purchase within 6 months from either the settlement of your loan or, for new builds, the date an occupancy certificate is issued, and - continue to live in that property for as long as your home loan has a guarantee under the FHG unless you are eligible for an exemption (circumstances to be discussed with your lender).
+- start living in the Eligible Property you buy within 6 months from either the settlement date of your loan or, for new builds, the date an occupancy certificate is issued, and - continue to live in that property for as long as your home loan has a guarantee under the FHBG unless you are eligible for an exemption (circumstances to be discussed with your lender).